 Our law firm’s founding lawyer, Michael Waddington, graduated from Temple Law School in Philadelphia, PA and is a current member of the American Board of Criminal Lawyers.
 The ABCL is regarded as one of the most esteemed legal organizations made up of some of the most respected criminal defense attorneys in the United States.
 Entry is by invitation only and is exclusive to extremely regarded defense lawyers that have at least 10 years of experience defending criminal clients, during which time they must have defended 50 or more felony cases, and must have won 35 or more jury trials.

 Call today to speak with a high-powered military lawyer.

-If you or a loved one are stationed at Fort Rucker and are accused of a military offense such as sex assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then contact our court martial attorneys now.
+If you or a loved one are stationed at Fort Rucker and are accused of a military offense such as sexual assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then contact our court-martial attorneys now.

 Fort Rucker operates primarily in Dale County, Alabama, near the Florida panhandle.
 Small parcels of the military base sit in Coffee, Geneva, and Houston counties.
 With a 2015 population of more than 4,600 military and civilian personnel, Fort Rucker includes three entrances from three nearby cities: Daleville, Enterprise, and Ozark, AL. Following the September 11, 2001 terrorist attacks, Fort Rucker no longer allows visitors and unauthorized traffic into the army post.